-Preregistration for Art Maui 2016 is now closed, but you can still register on receiving day, Friday, March 18.
+Preregistration for Art Maui 2017 is now open, and you can still register on receiving day, Saturday, March 25.

 Please read on for key registration dates; to learn about the fastest way to check in your art on receiving day; what happens on receiving day; and the information we collect from entrants.

 Key registration dates for Art Maui 2017